 Different LUC types may affect the stability of slopes because LUC can change the hydrological functioning of hillslopes, rainfall partitioning, infiltration characteristics, and runoff production, and furthermore the shear strength of the soil (García-Ruiz et al., 2010).
-Meanwhile, the difference from several environmental factors such as geological structure and lithology, the LUC can be affected by major modifications seasonally or over decades because it can be natural or induced and controlled by human actions (Reichenbach et al., 2014).
+Meanwhile, in contrast to several environmental factors such as geological structure and lithology, the LUC can change seasonally or in a short time because of the influence from nature and human activities (Reichenbach et al., 2014).
 Hence, for a region where the LUC types can change quickly over a short period, the correlation between LUC type and landslides should be defined to assess the effect of LUC on the occurrence of landslides.
 For the LUC maps, the evolution must be extracted through the comparison from at least two different periods (Pisano et al., 2017).
 In this study, a time interval covering 21 years (1992-2013) was considered, which were divided into two ranges: 1992-2002 and 2002-2013.
 It should be noted that the maps before 1992 were not provided because of the availability of the RS images needed for the mapping procedure and the undeveloped urbanization at that time.